-In a distributed setup, HBase stores its data in Hadoop DataNodes.
-To get the maximum read/write locality, HBase RegionServers and DataNodes are co-deployed on the same machines.
-Therefore, all recommendations for the DataNode/TaskTracker hardware setup are also applicable to the RegionServers.
+In a distributed setup HBase stores its data in Hadoop DataNodes.
+To get maximum read/write locality, HBase RegionServers and DataNodes should be co-deployed on the same machines.
+Therefore all the recommendations for the DataNode and NodeManager hardware setup are also applicable to the RegionServers.
 Depending on whether your HBase applications are read/write or processing oriented, you must balance the number of disks with the number of CPU cores available.
 Typically, you should have at least one core per disk.